 The district has established a process for students to bypass kindergarten and be placed directly into first grade.
-In order to be eligible for Kindergarten Acceleration, the student must be eligible or enrolled in Pasadena ISD and be five years old on or before September 1, 2016 for the 2016-17 school year and five years old on or before September 1, 2016 for the 2016-17 school year.
-If these qualifications are met then a parent/guardian may request testing of their child test for placement in first grade.
+In order to be eligible for Kindergarten Acceleration, the student must be eligible or enrolled in Pasadena ISD and be five years old on or before September 1, 2017 for the 2017-18 school year If these qualifications are met then a parent/guardian may request testing of their child test for placement in first grade.
 No other testing for grade advancement is done during the school year.